Cheeses12/ObsidianRepo/Events/2024-05-17 History Bib.md

 ## Economic Liberalism
 - Sometimes called Neo-Liberalism, is the ideology that there should be no regulations on the economy or the economic activities of the capitalists.
 This activity is often called laissez faire capitalism.
 ## Mode of Production
-- A mode of production is a novel and distinct way that material good are produced
+- A mode of production is a novel and distinct way that goods are produced.

+##

-# Topics
+# Topic
 ## Education
 - [[Education Under Capitalism]] (look at sources)
 - [[Education and Capitalism/Capitalism and American Education|Capitalism and American Education]] (look at sources)